 For more than 20 years, PSU offered a mandatory accident and illness insurance policy to students.
 In 2007, the University determined that the Basic and Supplemental Insurance plans were not sustainable and that rates would continue to increase substantially each year without providing an increase in benefits.
 PSU was faced with the choice of either eliminating school-sponsored health insurance entirely or significantly redesigning the student health insurance program.
 What followed was a lengthy process involving research, surveys, public forums, and consultation to determine the best solution.
 The result is a robust health insurance plan that is rich in benefits and requires no deductible for benefits to begin.
 PSU insurance reports and surveys continue to show that a majority of PSU students use and rely on the PSU Student Health Insurance Plan.

 SHAC Insurance Team

-The Center for Student Health & Counseling (SHAC) is committed to helping students navigate the insurance process and understand their options and plan benefits.
+SHAC is committed to helping students navigate the insurance process and understand their options and plan benefits.
 SHAC has a dedicated insurance team that is available to students regarding most student health insurance matters.
-They can be reached at email@example.com or by calling 503-725-2495.
-They also offer daily drop-in office hours and quarterly workshops.
+They can be reached at firstname.lastname@example.org or by calling 503-725-2495.
+See here for how to make an appointment.

 The Student Health Insurance Plan is a mandatory plan for any domestic student taking five or more in-load, non-self support credit hours (1 credit for international students).
 If a student applies for an insurance plan waiver and is denied, the student may appeal the denial.
 The University and SHAC take great strides in informing students about the waiver application period; therefore there is no appeal process for a missed waiver deadline.